AndrewJHart/deepdream-for-everyone/README.md

 > of python installed at the same time without conflict.

-Before we start install our python dependencies we will need to install [caffe](http://caffe.berkeleyvision.org/http://caffe.berkeleyvision.org/installation.html) and those instructions are a bit rusty, at least for the OSx link provided.
+Before we start installing our python dependencies we will need to install [caffe](http://caffe.berkeleyvision.org/http://caffe.berkeleyvision.org/installation.html) and those instructions are a bit rusty, at least for the OSx link provided.
 Thus, I will walk you through the rough bits so you don't have issues with missing homebrew packages and installation issues.

+> As mentioned before, dragons be here, thus
-> be aware that these are only the steps for OSx.
-If you're using windows try following
+> be aware that these are only the steps for OSx & will likely work on linux
+> with a bit of tinkering as previously mentioned.
+I do not provide
+> instructions for running this on windows, therefore if you're using windows try following
 > the steps on the caffe link above and see if it works.

 First you need to install [homebrew](http://brew.sh), so paste the following line into your terminal.
+(On linux, if you decide to use homebrew, you must first install ruby using `sudo apt-get install ruby`)

 ```bash
 $ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"